Anuj040/seqgen/README.md

     * *test_generate_phone_numbers.py*: Checks if the expected number of files have been generated and the files meet the defined specifications.

 ### Data Generator
-For machine learning application, a separate *DataGenerator* class has also been implemented.
+For machine learning applications, a separate *DataGenerator* class is implemented.
 The generator class inherits from *generate_phone_numbers()* above and returns an input-output pair, such that,
 * _input_: (bath_size, image_height, image_width), *image_width* is user specified, whereas *image_height* is set to default (==28) of **MNIST digits dataset**.
-* _output_: (batch_size,), with each element being a string representing phone number like sequence in the image files.
+* _output_: (batch_size,), with each element being a string representing phone-number like sequence in the image files.

 ## Environment
 * python == ^3.8 (tested with 3.8, 3.9)